 - 1. Doctor will explain to patient about operation, risks and complications.
 Patient has to sign a consent form. - 2.
-Body check up as doctor's order will be done before operation, eg. blood tests, urine routine, ECG and X-ray. - 3.
-Hair clipping of groin, shower / hair washing before the procedure. - 4.
-Intravenous infusion, premedication of antibiotic may be required. - 5.
-Wear a clean surgical gown, a cap and stockings immediately before the procedure. - 6.
+Body check up as doctor's order will be done before operation, eq. blood tests, urine routine, ECG and - 3.
+Marking of superficial veins in the lower limb may be necessary prior to procedure. - 4.
+Hair clipping of groin, shower / hair washing before the procedure. - 5.
+Intravenous infusion, premedication of antibiotic may be required. - 6.
+Wear a clean surgical gown, a cap and stockings immediately before the procedure. - 7.
 Fasting for 6 8 hours prior to the procedure.